andlo/mycroft-skills-list-gitbook/skills/picroft.Shivaabhai.md

 ### _picroft.Shivaabhai_
 ## Description:
 This Skill demonstrates how to interact with the Raspberry Pi GPIO pins using a Mycroft Skill.
-This Skill shows both reading data from a GPIO port (detecting a button press) and writing data to the port (illuminating an LED).
+This Skill shows both reading data from a GPIO port detecting a button press and writing data to the port illuminating an LED.
 Preparation
 You will need to first install the GPIO libraries for Picroft, and add some additional permissions.
 Generation